Arcadesys/studio.thearcades.me/src/blog/DoctorStrangecodeYOLO.md

 ![BlindTab prototype screenshot](/img/blog/blindtab-prototype.png)

 (You may notice that the prototype doesn't have data.
-We'll come back to that.)
+We'll come back to that tomorrow.)

 Satisfied and more than a little confident, I tried to make a pull request and realized, to my horror, that I had created a **5,000-line** monster.